FuzzrNet/Fuzzr/README.md

 This is an architecture for an actual locally-run p2p app, not just a web dapp.

-Built with rust, for native desktop platforms, using iced and embedded ipfs.
+Built with rust, for native desktop platforms, using iced and ipfs.